koooge/hugo-theme-geppaku/exampleSite/content/post/2016/05/how-to-install-Geppaku-theme.md

     # Please set account ids
     # This is Optional values
     x_twitter  = "your twitter id"
     linkedin   = "your linkedin id"
     github     = "your github id"
+    bluesky    = "your bluesky id"

 [params]
     [params.sharebutton]